fponticelli/tml/docs/spec.md

 ### 1.4 Values

-- Prefixed with `:`
+- A `ValueNode` begins with a `:` token.
+Although this may look like a prefix on a block or attribute, it is not — the colon introduces a value node independently of any previous tokens on the line.
-- A `ValueNode` is a literal value (boolean, number, string, object, or array).
-It shares the same type system and parsing rules as attribute values.
+- Value nodes are literal values (boolean, number, string, object, or array).
+They share the same type system and parsing rules as attribute values.

 ```tml
 : true